-Animal re-identification is the process of recognizing individual animals within a population by using unique features such as markings, patterns, colors, or shapes.
-It is a vital tool in wildlife conservation and research, enabling precise tracking of animal movements, behavioral studies, or population monitoring without invasive measures like tagging.
+Animal re-identification is the process of recognising individual animals within a population by using unique features such as markings, patterns, colours, or shapes.
+It is a vital tool in wildlife conservation and research, enabling precise tracking of animal movements, behavioural studies, or population monitoring without invasive measures like tagging.
 We provide a series of tools for the development of AI models, which significantly reduce the data processing time.
-These include animal re-identification datasets, pre-trained AI models or organizing competitions for raising awareness.
+These include animal re-identification datasets, pre-trained AI models or organising competitions for raising awareness.
+Based on the tools, we also perform ecological research on sea turtles.

 Python library providing an API to download and handle 50 animal re-identification datasets and 2 metadatasets.